ardadenizx/dbm-avatar-raw-data/README.md

-Open DBM
+Open DBM/
-Create New Command
+Create New Command/
-Right Click to command
+Right Click to command/
-And paste Raw data
+And paste Raw data/